 Idea, concept or prototype

 An idea alone is not intellectual property, therefore protecting it is not possible.
 It is, however, possible to protect the implementation of the idea.
 The i-DEPOT allows you to prove that your idea already existed on a given day.
 You can submit the i-DEPOT on-line to the BOIP.
 This could be a first step to a trademark, design or patent application.

 Trade secrecy legislation

 The illegal gaining, use and publication of non-disclosed know-how and trade intelligence is protected.
-The new trade secrecy act considers company intelligence to be a trade secret when is has marketable value ‘because it is secret’ and the owner of this information ‘has taken reasonable measures to keep it secret’.
+The trade secrets protection Act considers company intelligence to be a trade secret when it has marketable value ‘because it is secret’ and the owner of this information ‘has taken reasonable measures to keep it secret’.